chrisj42/CharacterReplacer/README.md

 ## Install

-Once this is uploaded, users of the mod can install it from the modding website / SML registry.
+This mod will usually be installed as a dependency of actual model mods; installing it alone serves little purpose.
+Still, it is available on the SML registry as "CharacterReplacer".

-However, if you want to make an avatar mod of your own, you're going to want to download / clone this repo to your local dev mods folder.
+If you want to make an avatar mod of your own however, you're going to want to download / clone this repo to your local dev mods folder.

 ## Overview